RedisLabs/redislabs-docs/content/rs/concepts/data-access/consistency-durability.md

 persisted database in RS.

-Any updates that are issued to the database are typically performed with the following flow depicted below;
+Any updates that are issued to the database are typically performed with the following flow shown below;

 1. Application issues a write,
 1. Proxy communicates with the correct master "shard" in the system